Get your team through stressful times with these quick tips.

 During a crisis like coronavirus, being a manager is no easy task.
 However, the work you do can truly make a difference for your team and your company.

 At Salo, we regularly help companies who are going through crisis situations by providing senior consultants in finance, accounting, and HR to help steady the ship.
-If we can be of any help to your organization during coronavirus or any crisis, connect with us here.
+If we can be of any help to your organization during a crisis, connect with us here.